USING IRONPDF

 To work with IronPDF and generate PDF documents, you need to install the IronPDF NuGet package.
 Here's how:

-1. Go to the "Project" menu in Visual Studio and select "Manage NuGet Packages."
+1. Go to the "Project" menu in Visual Studio and select "Manage NuGet Packages".

-How to Build a .NET PDF editor application using IronPDF: Figure 6 - How To Create PDF File In C# By IronPDF
+How to Build a .NET PDF editor application using IronPDF, Figure 6: NuGet Package Manager NuGet Package Manager

-2. In the NuGet Package Manager, switch to the "Browse" tab and search for "IronPDF."
+2. In the NuGet Package Manager, switch to the "Browse" tab and search for "IronPDF".

 3. Select the IronPDF package from the search results and click on the "Install" button.
 Wait for the installation to complete.

-Configuring the Windows Form fields
+Configuring the Windows Forms fields

 1. Open the Form1 design view in Visual Studio.